 It doesn’t matter if you're a collegiate star or a weekend warrior on a local softball team, when you injure yourself, it can ruin your game.
-Dr. Roman Sibel, an orthopedic surgeon at Orthopedic Foot & Ankle Institute in Henderson, Nevada, understands your frustration and works to get you back to the activities you love sooner than you thought possible.
+Dr. Roman Sibel, an orthopedic surgeon and podiatrist, Dr. Priya Samant, at Orthopedic Foot & Ankle Institute in Henderson, Nevada, understand your frustration and works to get you back to the activities you love sooner than you thought possible.
 If you need a sports medicine specialist, contact the office by phone or by booking an appointment online.

 Sports medicine is a multidisciplinary field that prevents and treats common sports injuries, as well as improving performance.
 Sports medicine specialists may address issues with any of the following: